top of page

 Doctoral Student (2021-Present)

-Relevant courses in: violence, conducting systematic reviews, epidemiology, qualitative research, and maternal and child health leadership
+Relevant courses and experience in: violence prevention, conducting systematic reviews, epidemiology, qualitative research, liberatory research, and maternal and child health